 While bushfires, climate change and COVID-19 have presented recent challenges to industry, they have also highlighted the need and value of a skilled forest management and harvesting workforce.
 It has also reaffirmed the importance of Australia producing its own timber and paper products, with an ongoing focus on environmental sustainability and safety.

-The Forest Management and Harvesting Industry Reference Committee covers the following sectors:
+The Forest Management and Harvesting Industry Reference Committee covered the following sectors:

 - Forest Growing and Management